magentabusiness/magentabusiness.github.io/docs/samples/exxn/exxn.md

    <img src="/images/samples/exxn/cell_1024.jpg" alt="cell 1024">
 </p>

-## Provisioning the device for Thingsboard
+## Provisioning the device for IoT Hub

-Contains instructions that are necessary to connect your device to ThingsBoard.
+Contains instructions that are necessary to connect your device to IoT Hub.

 ### Create device

-Open your platform instance or ThingsBoard [cloud](https://thingsboard.cloud/) in browser and login as tenant administrator.
+Open your platform instance or IoT Hub [cloud](https://iothub.magenta.at/) in browser and login as tenant administrator.

 Go to "**Device groups**" tab -> "**All**" and click "plus" button to add a new device.

-Enter device name, select existing or create a new [device profile](https://thingsboard.io/docs/user-guide/device-profiles/) and click on "Add" button.
+Enter device name, select existing or create a new [device profile](/docs/user-guide/device-profiles/) and click on "Add" button.

 ![image](/images/samples/exxn/exxn-create-device-cell-1.png)